raspberrypilearning/sensory-gadget/en/step_1.md

 Watch the video below.
 How is the tool being used for communication?
 What inputs and outputs have been used?

 **An assistive gadget**
 A user can select an option to let their carer know of their current need.
-Once they have made a selection, they press another button which alerts their carer.
+Once they have made a selection, they press another button that alerts their carer.

 <video width="640" height="360" controls>
 <source src="images/communication-tool.mp4" type="video/mp4">